NCAA championship game: Virginia-Texas Tech livestream link | NCAA.com

-Virginia and Texas Tech are playing in the NCAA championship game at 9:20 p.m.
-ET on Monday, April 8 to conclude the Final Four.
+The NCAA championship game of Virginia-Texas Tech is at 9:20 p.m.
+ET on Monday, April 8, to end the Final Four.
 Below, find a livestream link so you can watch the game online.

-Both the Cavaliers and Red Raiders are trying to win the NCAA tournament title for the first time in program history.
+Both the Cavaliers and Red Raiders are trying to win an NCAA tournament title for the first time in program history.
 Both teams are also making their first appearance in the title game.

 NCAA championship game: Virginia-Texas Tech livestream link

-You can watch the Virginia-Texas Tech title game online with March Madness Live.
+You can watch the entire Virginia-Texas Tech title game online with March Madness Live.

 How to watch the Virginia-Texas Tech NCAA championship game

-The game can be watched on TV on CBS or online here.
+The game can be watched on TV on CBS or also online here.

 Virginia-Texas Tech: Preview, stats